Bira/octopus-carnival/_drafts/wir-dscc-dragon-of-tyr.md

     - dark-sun
 ---

-In a monster book for some other D&D world, we'd be seeing dragons right about now.
-In Dark Sun, there's just the one.
-I honestly thought we'd see this guy in the Important NPCs half of the book, yet here he is.
+This entry appeared among the monsters, right where you'd find standard dragons in another monster book.
+I thought this was odd, because he's the only dragon in Athas and also one of its more important "personages", so why isn't he in that section?

+The answer, I suspect, is because to be in the Personages section the character has to be someone who could be a potential ally to the PCs, and the Dragon of Tyr is not someone any party of PCs should be allying with.
+Instead, he's the final boss of Dark Sun.

+Nevertheless I'm talking about him here, because he _is_ an important personage and knowing his story gives a lot of context for the sorcerer-kings you'll also find in this section.

 ## The Lore

 Everyone in Athas knows and fears the Dragon of Tyr.
-This great and terrible monster comes in from the deep desert every once in a while, and demands a huge tribute of treasure and slaves.
+This great and terrible monster comes in from somewhere on the other side of the Sea of Silt every once in a while, and demands a huge tribute of treasure and slaves.
 Even the sorcerer-kings fear him, and so they scramble to meet his demands.
 Once that's done, the Dragon flies home with his loot, leaving the region alone until his next appearance.

 All of this is common knowledge.
 Only the sorcerer-kings themselves know the full story: the Dragon was once one of them.
 His original name was Borys the